syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% highlight vbnet %}
 [VB]

-'Load a template document
+'Loads a template document

 Dim document As New WordDocument("SourceTemplate.docx", FormatType.Docx)

-'Get the document to replace the text
+'Gets the document to replace the text

 Dim replaceDocument As IWordDocument = New WordDocument("Template.docx")

-'Replace a particular text with another document
+'Replaces a particular text with another document

 document.Replace("paragraph", replaceDocument, False, True, True)

-'Save and close the document
+'Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx)